BELIEFS AND THEIR CONFIRMATION

 Human cultures passed ideas and customs down through thousands of generations.
 And up to a few hundred years ago, even though humans were often hungry and cold, we lived with a social consensus of dress codes, language, ideas, beliefs and opinions.

 Our sense of belonging and identity was found within our social group.
 The communal identity within our group, with each other and in relation to a big picture of the world, was confirmed by each other.

 And it felt so good to know who and why we were, that generations of children were reassured as we retold our culture's stories.
 The stories and beliefs gave people and cultures their integrity, meaning and purpose.
 And any comparison with neighbouring cultures and their stories, merely reconfirmed each cultures' individual identity.

 In ancient cultures, the beliefs united a tribe.
 And it really didn't matter much if we all believed we were living on the back of the Great Turtle, or, that the stars were the children of the sun and the moon – because for our sense of identity and security, the confirmation of the tribe was more important than the truth.

 It's worth stopping there for a moment, the confirmation of the tribe was always far more important than the truth.
 We don't need to prove that honey tastes good, and we don't need anyone else's opinion about if fire is hot.
 But in our abstract world, the only way to confirm thoughts is with another being who understands such abstract thoughts.

-And slowly, over the last few centuries, as we started questioning all our old truths; any trace of the original animal social sense of belonging has disappeared, and now we have lost the mutual confirmation of our social group.
+But slowly, over the last few centuries, we started questioning all our old truths.
+This was the start of a new era, and now we have lost the mutual confirmation of our social group.